StoyanStoyanov85/dodge-notification/README.md

 Rest Api is for sending emails and the related GET, POST and DELETE operations.
+Postman was used for the requests.